 g.
-Foreign Currency Transactions and Balances

-Functional and presentation currency
+Foreign Currency Transactions and Balances Functional and presentation currency g.
+Foreign Currency Transactions and Balances (continued)

 The functional currency of each of the group's entities is measured using the currency of the primary economic environment in which that entity operates.
 The consolidated financial statements are presented in Australian dollars which is the parent entity's functional and presentation currency.